mikkotikkanen/supermon/README.md

 TODO:
 - first run sync (npm install, npm prune)?
-- store package.json somewhere
-- set updatenotifier to use the same custom directory
 - unbounce change events
+- check if the current node_modules already has the requested module installed to avoid double installs on local use